gchq/stroom-docs/content/en/docs/user-guide/indexing/Elasticsearch/getting-started.md

 ### API key ID

 Required if `Use authentication` is checked.
 Specifies the Elasticsearch API key ID for a valid Elasticsearch user account.
-This user requires at a minimum the following [privileges](https://www.elastic.co/guide/en/kibana/current/kibana-role-management.html):
+This user requires at a minimum the following {{< external-link "privileges" "https://www.elastic.co/guide/en/kibana/current/kibana-role-management.html" >}}:

 #### Cluster privileges